 Almost nine out of ten Swedes will take the coffee anyway, as many different polls show around 85% of Swedes identifying as coffee drinkers.
 In some parts of the Nordics it might even be considered rude to turn down the coffee.

-And this isn’t just my personal experience (wherever I’ve gone in the Nordics), but scientifically researched habits that have been of interest to scholars of many different disciples for many years now.
+And this isn’t just my personal experience (wherever I’ve gone and lived in the Nordics), but scientifically researched habits that have been of interest to scholars of many different disciples for many years now.

 What Do Scandinavians Eat With Their Coffee?

-Throughout my life I’ve been served pretty much the same type of fika (coffee and pastries) wherever I’ve gone in the Nordic region: Drip coffee (with milk & sugar offered) and some type of cookie, pastry, bun, roll, or other homebaked delicacy.
+Throughout my life I’ve been served pretty much the same type of fika (coffee and pastries) wherever I’ve been in the Nordic region: Drip coffee (with milk & sugar offered) and some type of cookie, pastry, bun, roll, or other homebaked delicacies.

-At the very least a pack of cookies or cinnamon buns from the convenience store, and if it’s an especially joyous occasion there will definitely be pastries from a local bakery (a.k.a.
+At the very least a pack of cookies or cinnamon buns from the convenience store (for example Gifflar, small cinnamon rolls, or chocolate- or jelly-filled Ballerina cookies), and if it’s an especially joyous occasion there could definitely be fancy pastries from a local bakery (a.k.a.
 Köpekakor).

 Milk, Sugar, or Why Not Booze?
 How Scandinavians Take Their Coffee